MikeAvgeros/escape-game/README.md

 ## Accessibility

 The [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the accessibility of my website.
 It identified missing ARIA-related attributes (especially in my navigation menu icon) that helped me improve the accessibility of the site for Users with disabilities.
-The final results, which you can view below indicate 1 error with my navigation manu label, which I couldn't fix.
+The final results, which you can view below indicate no errors.

 ![WAVE Results](documentation/testing/wave-evaluation.png)